-The Euclidean Algorithm efficiently computes the Greatest Common Divisor (GCD) of two integers and .
+The Euclidean Algorithm efficiently computes the Greatest Common Divisor (GCD) of two integers A and B.

 The core idea is based on the following identity: